rendajs/manual/manual/en/getting-started/your-first-sphere.md

 And that's it!
 You should now have a visible sphere inside your scene.
-Go ahead and save your changes if you like by clicking the **Save** button in the **entity editor window**, otherwise you the entity asset will be empty again next time you open it.
+Go ahead and save your changes if you like by clicking the **Save** button in the **Entity Editor Window**, otherwise you the entity asset will be empty again next time you open it.

 We rushed a bit through a lot of different topics in this chapter.
 Otherwise it